 |Last Win||Last Podium||Last Points||Last DNF||Points Scoring %|

-Drivers starting from the front row have won twelve of the eighteen races held in Bahrain since 2004.
+Drivers starting from the front row have won 13 of the 19 races held in Bahrain since 2004.
 Five of those wins have been from second on the grid – in 2008, 2013, 2014, 2016 and 2021.
-The second grid slot has failed to finish in the top ten only twice at the circuit, with DNFs for Michael Schumacher in 2005 and Kimi Raikkonen in 2018.
+The second grid slot has failed to finish in the top ten only three times at the circuit, with DNFs for Michael Schumacher in 2005, Kimi Raikkonen in 2018 and Max Verstappen in 2022.
 In 2021, Lewis Hamilton became the first driver starting from this grid slot to win since 2016, and the first driver starting here to finish on the podium since 2017.

 There have been only two occasions that the driver starting from seventh has failed to score.
 The first was in 2005, when Christian Klien failed to start the race for Red Bull following electrical problems.
 In 2019, Carlos Sainz recorded the first actual DNF from this grid slot.
 The driver starting here has finished on the podium once – Romain Grosjean’s third place for Lotus in 2012.
 Lando Norris recorded the best result since then with fourth place in 2021.